Adrenal fatigue

 What is adrenal fatigue?

-Adrenal fatigue is a term used by alternative health practitioners to explain tiredness and other symptoms which are thought to be due to chronic (long-term) exposure to stressful situations.
-However, it currently is not a recognised medical diagnosis.
-Many studies have failed to prove that adrenal fatigue is a medical condition.
+Adrenal fatigue is a term used by some alternative health practitioners to explain tiredness and other symptoms.
+They believe these symptoms are caused by chronic (long-term) exposure to stressful situations.

 Adrenal insufficiency

-The symptoms of Addison’s disease are:
+Symptoms of Addison's disease may include:

 - fatigue (tiredness)